google/osv.dev/docs/api/post-v1-querybatch.md

 ## Pagination

-Pagination for the querybatch API works similarly to the individual query, with the distinction that not all queries in the querybatch are likely to return a `next_page_token`.
+Pagination for the querybatch API works similarly to the individual query.
+However, a querybatch request may return results with a `next_page_token` for only a few of the total queries.
+In this situation, you will need to run additional requests  for those specific queries to see the remaining results.

 A queryset response with paginated results will be in this form: